Suspended Bodies of Water

 - While I use a variety of materials and processes my goal is consistent.
 Although the materials I use are not always the same, recurring formal concerns and subject link the images.
 My intent determines which medium I use, each uniquely allowing me to express distinctive sensations.
 I handle my materials in a manner so that marks are created without interfering with the inherent way the medium moves upon the surface.
 As an example in Fly-by-Night, the image came to my mind in a sudden moment of clarity.
 In my studio, I knew what materials and physical movements I would need to use to achieve the results I wanted.
 I placed over sized paper on the floor and poured charcoal powder on it in a particular formation, I then proceeded to tilt and bend the paper forcing the charcoal to move across the field leaving behind my marks.

-This slide show is of images that are from the "Suspended Bodies of Water" series.
+From the "Suspended Bodies of Water" series.